andrewwhitehouse/learningrust.github.io/doc/12-ownership-and-functions.md

     println!("{} is_palindrom? {}", w3, p3);
 ```

+In the next section we'll learn about references, which will help us to avoid the complication of returning parameters as above.

 Exercises:

 1. Modify is_palindrome so that it returns a the tuple of type (String, bool) representing the word, and whether it is a palindrome.